DinoHub-SubT/basestation_gui_python/README.md

 * The Signal/Slot triggers should be intialized in the init function?
 Not outside of it.

-* Remove the FakeWifiDetections message.
-In there now for legacy reasons (probably not changed on the robots)

 * Fully utilizing tabs in rqt.
 It looks like you can just drag plugins on top of each other and it will automatically generate tabs

 * RadioMsg and WifiMsg? should be pulled out of this package and placed in another package